TRT Global - Türkiye will never remain silent on Netanyahu's oppression in Palestine: Erdogan

 Turkish President Recep Tayyip Erdogan has reiterated that Türkiye will not stand by as Palestinians suffer under Israel’s offensive, lashing out at Israeli Prime Minister Benjamin Netanyahu.

-“We cannot remain silent spectators to the suffering in Palestine or to the uprising of the tyrant, that infidel called Netanyahu", Erdogan said on Wednesday, addressing the opening event of Mevlid-i Nebi Week in Ankara.
+“We cannot remain silent spectators to the suffering in Palestine, inflicted by the ruthless Netanyahu,” Erdogan said on Wednesday, addressing the opening event of Mevlid-i Nebi Week in Ankara.

 The president added that Türkiye’s concerns stretched beyond its borders, stressing solidarity with conflict-stricken Muslim nations.